GSA/digitalgov.gov/content/posts/2013-08-20-trends-on-tuesday-latinos-embrace-the-mobile-future.md

 ---
+url: /2013/08/20/trends-on-tuesday-latinos-embrace-the-mobile-future/
 date: 2013-08-20 9:30:26 -0400
-title: 'Trends on Tuesday\: Latinos Embrace the Mobile Future'
+title: 'Trends on Tuesday: Latinos Embrace the Mobile Future'
 summary: 'Latinos appear to be adapting to mobile technology faster than other groups, according to Mobile Future.
-They are ahead of the average U.S. population in several key categories, such as\: 47% of Latino adults have embraced wireless exclusively versus 34% of all U.S. adults 60%'
+They are ahead of the average U.S. population in several key categories, such as: 47% of Latino adults have embraced wireless exclusively versus 34% of all U.S. adults 60%'
-authors: [michael-niedzwiecki]
+authors:
+  - michael-niedzwiecki
 categories:
   - Mobile
 tag: